JohPik/sydney-CafesMap/README.md

 # Sydney Cafés Neighborhood Map (React)

 This web app is the final project of Udacity's Front-end Nanodegree.
-The main goal was to develop a single page application featuring a map of a neighborhood featyring functionality including highlighted locations, third-party data about those locations and various ways to browse the content.
+The main goal was to develop a single page application featuring a map of a neighborhood featuring functionality including highlighted locations, third-party data about those locations and various ways to browse the content.

 ## Before Starting